jsueprez/blockchain-developer-bootcamp-final-project/README.md

 ## Simple workflow
 1. Criollo create the art.
-2. Criollo mint NFT, set an initial price and set the status of the NFT to <FORSALE>.
+2. Criollo mint NFT, set an initial price.🆗
+3. Criollo can set the status of the NFT to <FORSALE>.🆗
-3. The buyer could buy only NFTs that are in <FORSALE> state.
+4. The buyer could buy only NFTs that are in <FORSALE> state.🆗
-4. Once the buyer buys a NFT, status is set automatically to <LOCKED>.
+5. Once the buyer buys a NFT, status is set automatically to <LOCKED>.🆗
-5. Criollo can retrieve the list of IDs which are <LOCKED> and change them to <SHIPPED>.
-An timer will run for 1 minute(to simulate the shipment process).
+6. Criollo can retrieve the list of IDs which are <LOCKED> and change them to <SHIPPED>.🆗
+7. A timer will run for 1 minute(to simulate the shipment process).
-6. When timeout, the NFT token id will change the state to <UNLOCKED>.
+8. When timeout, the NFT token id will change the state to <UNLOCKED>.
 Representing that the buyer received the phisical asset(Chocolate)
-7. The Buyer could only trade the NFT when it is in <SHIPPED> state.
+9. The Buyer could only trade the NFT when it is in <UNLOCKED> state.🆗
-8. Criollo has the possibility to withdraw funds received by the sales of the NFT.
+10. Criollo has the possibility to withdraw funds received by the sales of the NFT. 🆗
-9. The first buyer also receive royalties anytime the NFT is sold.
+11. The first buyer also receive royalties anytime the NFT is sold.

 ## Deployed version url: